digital-clouds/rclone-action/.github/README.md

           args: "sync ${{ env.local_path }} ${{ env.remote_path }}"
           # Verbose debugging and logging or carry on, but do quit on errors (optional)
           debug: false

+        # Optional: Output of the rclone
+      - name: "⏬ Output rclone"
+        run: echo "The time was ${{ steps.run-rclone.outputs.rclone }}"
 ```

 > - `config` can be omitted if [CLI arguments](https://rclone.org/flags/#backend-flags) or [environment variables](https://rclone.org/docs/#environment-variables) are supplied.